kartoza/sawps/docs/src/user/manual/reports.md

 # Data Table Page Documentation

 ## Description
 The Data Table Page is the central hub for viewing and interacting with your data.
 This page offers a user-friendly interface for exploring and manipulating your dataset.
-You can use a variety of features to customize your data view, including filters, column search, and data export options.
+You can use a variety of features to customise your data view, including filters, column search, and data export options.

 ### Data Display
 The main area of the page displays your dataset in a tabular format.
 Each row represents a record, and each column represents a data attribute.